 - Student representatives on committees, boards and councils.

 You must have a legal basis for processing personal data.
-The most common legal basis in the area of human of resources is legal obligation, namely something that the University must do to comply with a law, ordinance, other provision or collective agreement.
+The most common legal basis in the area of human resources is legal obligation, namely something that the University must do to comply with a law, ordinance, other provision or collective agreement.
 In these cases, you are permitted to process any necessary personal data.

 In staff recruitment, through the advertising of vacancies and processing of applications, another legal basis applies, namely consent.
-Their consent is managed in the Varbi IT system, but if you receive applications from outside the IT system, you must inform and request consent from the applicant.
+Their consent is managed in the Varbi IT system.
+But if you receive applications from outside the IT system, you must inform and request consent from the applicant.

 What information do I need to provide to data subjects?

 New and current staff receive standardised information from their employer about Lund University’s processing of their personal data.
 This means you do not need to inform employees every time you process their personal data.

 Those applying for a position via the Varbi IT system will receive the information via the system.